VT-Collab/RISO_Gripper/ReadME.md

 The robot leverages an [Intel RealSense D435](https://www.intelrealsense.com/depth-camera-d435/) depth camera to detect the objects present in its workspace.
 It determines the object to grasp based on the area of the object, i.e., the robot picked up the object with the largest area first.
 The grasp type for RISO was determined based on the height of the object to grasp.
 If the height if the object was greater that 7.5 cm, the robot used the rigid mechanism for the grasp, and soft adhesives otherwise.

-For all the soft grasps, i.e. for RISO (soft adhesive), Granular gripper and SoftGripper, the robot used preset pressure values to perform the grasps.
+For all the soft grasps, i.e. for RISO (soft adhesive), Granular gripper [[1]](#references) and SoftGripper [[2]](#references), the robot used preset pressure values to perform the grasps.
 We performed multiple tests with different pressure values and selected the best performing pressure values for performing the autonomous tests.

 The approach can be implemented by running the following code: